nikslos/katacoda-scenarios/hello-world/finish.md

-You've completed your first Katacoda scenario!
+You have deployed your first application on kubernetes!